Department of Environmental Sciences

 The Department of Environmental Sciences seeks to understand the integrated behaviour of the soil-plant-atmosphere system as it affects the flow and partitioning of resources including carbon and water.
 We are a highly interdisciplinary team interested in how the complex interactions between the different components of the system impact on food security and associated ecosystem services in the immediate and long-term.
 This is particularly important in meeting the challenges presented by environmental change including both natural and anthropogenic sources of climate variation, in the regeneration of degraded land and water, and development of sustainable agricultural technologies.

 - Soil-plant-microbe system.
 This theme focuses on the interactions that operate across a broad range in scale to control the amount and availability of water, carbon and nutrients in soil, and their partitioning into plants.
-It includes the award-winning SUNFix, research for Nitrogen Fixation.
+It includes Pulsford Laboratory formerly known as SUNFix, research for Nitrogen Fixation.